feliciakusuma/system-integration-assignment3/README.md

 ## Setup Instructions

 1. Install dependencies
-   Create a requirements.txt (if you do not have it) with: flask
+   Create a requirements.txt (if you do not have it) with:
+   flask

    Then:
    pip install -r requirements.txt

 2. Save the Python code as main.py

-3. Run the server
-   Run python main.py
+3. Run python main.py

    The app starts in debug mode on http://127.0.0.1:5000